C D E F

 which appears dull as compared to unscuffed areas.

-Application of a coating to a bare substrate and to fill pores
+Application of a coating to a bare substrate and to fill

-to prevent excessive absorption of the finish coats.
+pores to prevent excessive absorption of the finish coats.

-A floor finish or furniture polish that dries to a shine and
+A floor finish or furniture polish that dries to a shine

-of polish are Dry Bright and Non Buffable.
+this type of polish are Dry Bright and Non Buffable.

 Term applied to low angle gloss.

-Resistance- The drag noticed when walking on a floor that results
+Resistance- The drag noticed when walking on a floor that

-with reference to the sole or heel of a shoe on a floor.
+usually with reference to the sole or heel of a shoe on a floor.

-Hydroxide- Caustic used in the manufacture of detergents and
+Hydroxide- Caustic used in the manufacture of detergents

-soap.
+and soap.
 Sodium Metasilicate- Base for detergent formulations.

 Silicate- Catalyst for soaps and detergents.
 Sodium Xylenesulfonate-